Funding Policies and Guidelines

 Graduate Tuition Opportunity Program

 The Graduate Tuition Opportunity Program (GTOP) pays partial tuition for qualified minority students.
 Former EOP or SEEK or HEOP students may qualify for tuition scholarships through this program.
 For more information or to apply, contact the Graduate School.
-Download a copy of the Graduate Tuition Opportunity program (pdf, 163KB).
+Download a copy of the Graduate Tuition Opportunity Program application.

 Taxation of Stipends